 Gann line

-A trader's work is based on the relationship between time and price.
-In his research, he attached great importance to the largest and smallest points.
-Gann line is a trend line that is drawn from the maximum segment or minimum at an angle.
-Angles are calculated based on cost and period.
-When constructing an angle of 45° on an increasing graph, the minimum point is determined and a line is drawn upward.
-In a downward trend, from the highest point there is a line to the right and down.
-The Gann line provides for an equal correspondence between time and cost.
+Gann lines are trend lines drawn at an angle from the highest or lowest point.
+The angles are calculated based on price and period.
+When constructing a 45° angle on an uptrend, the lowest point is determined and a line drawn upward.
+In a downtrend, a line extends from the highest point to the right and downward.
+The Gann line provides an equal balance between time and price.

 According to Gann Theory, a line with a 45° slope is a long-term trend line.
 If the price is above the rising line, the market is in a bullish trend.
 If the price is below the falling line, the market is in a bearish trend.